nasa/cumulus/docs/operator-docs/replay-kinesis-messages.md

 # How to replay Kinesis messages after an outage

-After a period of outage, it may be necessary for a DAAC to reprocess or 'replay' messages that arrived on a Kinesis stream but did not trigger an ingest.
+After a period of outage, it may be necessary for a DAAC to reprocess or 'replay' messages that arrived on an AWS Kinesis Data Stream but did not trigger an ingest.
 This document serves as an outline on how to start a replay operation, and how to perform status tracking.

+NOTE: This operation flow effectively changes only the trigger mechanism for Kinesis ingest notifications.
+The existence of valid Kinesis-type rules and all other normal requirements for the triggering of ingest via Kinesis still apply.

 ## Replays endpoint